Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Inform with simple words

-Explaining that PTC can be more potent and addictive than cannabis helps to deconstruct the trivialization discourse.
+Explaining that PTC can be more potent and addictive than cannabis helps dismantle trivialization narratives.

 Companies